PARASHAH: “Shelach’l’ha” (send for yourself)

 In our case, Yeshua is saying “My life for yours” what do we have to do?
 “Just believe and accept his one-time-only sacrifice” for all of our sins, past, present, and future.
 And we pass from the “camp” of sin to the “camp” of Adonai.

-Yeshua teaches here that “stumbling blocks” are inevitable, they will come in our lives, we will fall, yet we will get up again, that is part of the life of a believer.
+Yeshua teaches here that “stumbling blocks” are inevitable, they will come in our lives, we will fall, yet we will get up again, which is part of the life of a believer.
 Our lives are like riding “roller-coasters” at times we are “up” and at times we are “down” because we are in our sinful bodies, yet it will only be “up” when we get into our “new bodies” in Heaven.
 Yeshua also speaks of forgiveness, which at times seems hard to do, especially when a person commits the same sin against us time after time, after time.
 YET we are COMMANDED to forgive.
 This can not come from the carnal man, only from the spirit-filled man (and woman).

 Yeshua also speaks of “servanthood” why do we do the things we do?
 To get special treatment or rewards?
 Or…because that which we do is expected of us from the Master?
 Yes, we are HIS servants, and because we ARE we do what we do using our spiritual gifts.
 YET Adonai has already promised rewards in heaven, but we shouldn’t do what we do because of the future rewards, but out of love for what HE has done for US on Calvary’s Tree.